What are small loans?

 It essentially means that your credit score isn’t the only factor taken into account when your application is being assessed.
-Meaning that lenders may still offer small loans to people with bad credit.
-However, credit rating is still an important factor and applicants can’t be guaranteed a small loan if they have bad credit.
+Meaning that lenders may still offer loan applications to people with bad credit.
+However, credit rating is still an important factor and applicants can’t be guaranteed to receive a loan if they have bad credit.

 - Applying in person: You can apply for your loan in person by visiting your local high street lender.
 You’ll need to supply evidence of your affordability by providing bank statements and payslips, as well as valid ID and proof of home address.